emoose/MBINCompiler/README.md

 Builds can be downloaded from our AppVeyor page: https://ci.appveyor.com/project/emoose/mbincompiler/build/artifacts

+If you use MBINCompiler to make a mod a mention of us would be appreciated, while not required it'd help a lot to get more exposure.

+Also please don't redistribute compiled exes outside of the AppVeyor page, MBINC is changing very rapidly and having outdated builds hosted off-site would be detrimental.

+If you want to link to us please link directly to this GitHub page.
+Once I've felt that MBINC has reached a decent level of usability it'll be released properly on all the usual mod sites.

 Requests & Issues
 ---
 If you have any problems with the compiler feel free to write a bug report in the issue tracker.